 Counseling Therapy with a Whole Person Approach to Personal Growth

-Inner work does not consider life’s problems as painful inconveniences that interfere with an otherwise directionless life.
-Instead when addressed meaningfully, such obstacles provoke development of life skills and growth upon the path of self-actualization.
-Problems, obstacles, issues, etc. are the spiritual curriculum that evokes your full humanity.
+The inner work of counseling does not view life’s problems as painful inconveniences that interfere with an otherwise directionless life.
+Instead such obstacles are life’s pressing against the current limits of your development.
+And when engaged meaningfully, your problems can provoke development of life skills and personal growth on your path to self-actualization.
+In essence your issues are the spiritual curriculum that evokes your full humanity.

-Working your inner life is not something that our material, outward-entranced society encourages.
-For those who do value an inner life, my own five decades of inner work and my counseling expertise can support you with the understanding, unconditional acceptance, and safe container that supports your development and self-discovery.
+The importance of engaging your inner life is not something that our material, outward-entranced society encourages.
+For those who do value an inner life, my own five decades of inner work and my counseling expertise can support you with the listening, understanding, unconditional acceptance, and safe container that supports your development and self-discovery.

 Here are some appreciations of persons with whom I have walked on their paths to themselves.